huggingface/transformers/docs/README.md

 ## Adding a new element to the tree (toc-tree)

-Acceptes files are reStructuredText (.rst) and Markdown (.md).
+Accepted files are reStructuredText (.rst) and Markdown (.md).
 Create a file with its extension and put it in the source directory.
 You can then link it to the toc-tree by putting the filename without the extension.